Jaguar XF review - Reliability and safety

-Strong standard safety kit and good Driver Power results put the XF in a good light
+Strong standard safety kit and good Driver Power results bode well for the XF

 The XF comes with a three-year/unlimited mileage warranty, which is standard for the sector, although Audi's similar cover has a 60,000-mile distance limit.
 There’s also three years’ roadside assistance with Jag's policy, so if the car should break down inside the standard warranty period, you’ll be recovered without quibble.

 Jaguar offers interest-free payment options for when you need to service your XF.
 You can opt to spread payment over a month, or equal installments over 3, 6 or 9 months.

 - 1Jaguar XF reviewJaguar's latest XF is desirable and very good to drive, making it a genuine rival to the German alternatives